elastic/elastic-package/docs/howto/pipeline_testing.md

 ## Running a pipeline test

-Once the configurations is defined as described in the previous section, you are ready to run pipeline tests for a package's data streams.
+Once the configurations are defined as described in the previous section, you are ready to run pipeline tests for a package's data streams.

 First you must deploy the Elasticsearch instance.
 This corresponds to step 1 as described in the [_Conceptual process_](#Conceptual-process) section.